Advancing Your Academic Success: Pre-Freshman Studies in Siena

 *Please note credits earned on this program are earned through the University of Oregon's Community Education Program.
 Therefore this program is not eligible for federal financial aid, including federal student or parent loans.

-Application Instructions: To create an application for this program, please click the “apply now” button.
+Application Instructions: To create an application for this program, please click the “Start an Application” button.
 If you are on a computer, this will be in the upper right hand of the screen, and if you are on your mobile phone, it will be at the bottom.
 You will be brought to the login page, where you can create an account.
 Please take the following steps:

 - Choose “I do not have login credentials to this site.”